D4rk-5ky/Syncerate/commented_code_map.md

 ```

 This explicit flow is why modules do not need shared mutable runtime globals.
+## Standalone PyInstaller packaging

+### `Syncerate.spec`

+- Defines the checked-in PyInstaller build recipe instead of relying on generated command-line state.
+- `collect_submodules("pexpect")`: explicitly includes the Pexpect package family used by Syncoid/SSH interaction.
+- `collect_submodules("paho.mqtt")`: explicitly includes all MQTT submodules even though Paho is imported dynamically inside notification code only when MQTT is enabled.
+This prevents a standalone build from working without MQTT but failing later when MQTT is turned on.
+- `Analysis(...)`: starts dependency analysis at the compatibility entry point `Syncerate.py` and adds the explicit third-party hidden imports.
+- `PYZ(...)`: creates the compressed Python module archive used by the executable.
+- `EXE(...)`: creates one console executable named `Syncerate`; one-file mode is achieved by passing analyzed binaries/data directly into `EXE` without a `COLLECT` stage.
+UPX is deliberately disabled for predictable builds.

+### `build_pyinstaller.sh`

+- Uses `set -euo pipefail` so missing variables and failed build/check commands stop the build instead of leaving a misleading partial release.
+- Resolves the project root from the script location and builds from that directory so the command works regardless of the caller's current working directory.
+- Imports `PyInstaller`, `pexpect`, and `paho.mqtt` before building and reports a clear dependency error before deleting/creating release output if a required build module is unavailable.
+- Removes only generated `build/` and `dist/` directories, then invokes `python -m PyInstaller --clean --noconfirm Syncerate.spec`.
+- Verifies that `dist/Syncerate` exists and is executable.
+- Runs the new executable with `--version` and checks for exactly `Syncerate.py 0.4.27`, then runs `--help`; a broken/incomplete frozen application therefore fails the build script.

+### `requirements-build.txt`

+- Pins `PyInstaller`, `pyinstaller-hooks-contrib`, `pexpect`, and `paho-mqtt` for the documented standalone build environment.
+Transitive dependencies are resolved by pip.
+- These packages are build inputs; a user running `dist/Syncerate` does not install them separately.

 ## Regression test suite

 The packaged `tests/` directory uses only Python `unittest` plus Syncerate's existing runtime dependency `pexpect`; it does not require pytest.
 Real tiny child processes are used where Pexpect behavior matters.